Are we a match? A demi-tasse about owner and floral artisan, Ashley Greer

 Atelier is so hard to say!
 And it is so hard to spell.
 Why on earth would someone like me (the worst speller EVER!) choose such a name?

-Atelier means studio or craftsman's workshop.
-Think of the old world artisan who spent her entire life mastering just one craft in a little shop on a side street, constantly striving to improve and innovate a floral craft.
+Atelier means studio or artisan's workshop.
+Think of a romantic Parisian artist who spent her entire life mastering just one craft in a little shop on a side street, constantly striving to improve and innovate a floral craft.
+That was me in a past life, and what I hope to be in this one.

 Ashley's Floral Timeline